 - Short ‘snapshot’ paper (Strictly 5 minutes)

 - Visual art (see call for visual art)

-Our guest speakers will talk about their exciting research and offer helpful guidance to postgraduate and early career researcher attendees.
+Our guest speakers will talk also about their exciting research as it relates to the conference theme and offer helpful guidance to postgraduate and early career researcher attendees.

-The deadline has been extended to May 12th, 2017
+The deadline for submission has been extended to 24 June, 2018.